Spook Canyon Rock Climbing

 Before you get to the Box turn off of hwy 60, turn left at the end of the first guard rail on that side where you can see a bunch of roads and a cross.
 Stay to the left away from the cross and follow this road for about .5 miles to the second right turn, the first is more of a two track.
 At the right there is a big open area, stay to the left and pick up the road.
 Follow this road about .6 miles to a rectangular parking area that has been nicely outlined with rocks.
 Big enough for maybe 6 cars plus.
 You will see an old steep road with lots of loose rocks leading up to the wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Spook Canyon:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Spook Canyon:

 Featured Route For Spook Canyon

 Rubberband Fingers Stand/Meine Gummi Frau (B) V8 7B New Mexico

 : Socorro Area